Skip to main content

 Civil Aviation Authority (CAA) & http://www.nats.aero/nsf

-AIP Part 3, Section ADR 2.17 for Belfast City CTR states: "To operate UAS above 400ft AGL within this area, UAS operators are required to notify NATS via the NATS Non-Standard Flight (NSF) Portal.
-UAS operators are required to notify NATS at least 14 days before the date of each activity."
+AIP Part 3, Section ADR 2.17 for Belfast City CTR states: "To operate RPAS above 400ft AGL within this area, RPAS operators are required to notify NATS via the NATS Non-Standard Flight (NSF) Portal.
+RPAS operators are required to notify NATS at least 14 days before the date of each activity."

 Within